shleemars/bazelbuild-intellij/README.md

 ## Installation

 To use the fork, you'll have to build it from source--but that's easy and fast.
 See "Building the plugin," below.
+(Skip the GitHub releases and Jetbrains marketplace builds--those are from the main repo.)

-Load it into the IDE via Preferences->Plugins->Gear->Install Plugin from Disk
+Load it into the IDE via Preferences->Plugins->Gear->Install Plugin from Disk.

+As a fast path, [here's my build for Android Studio](https://github.com/hedronvision/bazelbuild-intellij/releases/download/v2021.02.03/aswb_bazel.zip) (From February 3, 2021.
+Fixes things for me with Android Studio 4.1.2).

 [If anyone wants to help with better distribution (binaries, CI, etc.) we'd love it!]